Exabyte-io/documentation/docs/properties/refinement.md

 ## Best Properties

 The property classified as "Best" is defined as the computation of a given refined material property which has achieved the best **numerical precision**.
-The comparison is made with all other computations for that particular property performed across the Exabyte platform by all users combined.
+The comparison is made with all other computations for that particular property performed across the Exabyte platform per user and by all users combined.

 A description of how we estimate the precision of properties can be found [in this page](../methods/data.md).